 For further information contact Nicola on (01) 282 3000 or at Nicola.Yau@sjog.ie

 Would you like to know more about dementia and our care at Saint Joseph’s Shankill?
-We can also facilitate information sessions over Zoom to your school.
+We can also facilitate information sessions over Zoom/Teams to your school.
 We will be guided by current Public Health advice and your school policy in relation to running the sessions in person.